Jeff Sevy

-Jeffrey Evan Sevy (born October 24, 1950) was a lineman for six years in the National Football League (NFL).
+Jeffrey Evan Sevy (/ˈsiːviː/ SEE-vee; born October 24, 1950) was a lineman for six years in the National Football League (NFL).
 In his amateur years, he played at Homestead High School then went to De Anza College before transferring to Cal.
 He was selected by the Chicago Bears in the 12th round of the 1974 NFL draft.
 He played for the Bears for four seasons before ending his NFL career with the Seattle Seahawks in 1979 and 1980.
 Sevy also played for The Hawaiians of the World Football League (WFL) in 1974 and the Washington Federals of the USFL in 1983 and 1984.